 5 minute read

-More and more companies are trying to put the customer at the center of their actions and thoughts.
-With a data-based understanding of the customer, not only should your own marketing activities be made more efficient, but the loyalty of the customer to the company should also be increased.
-But achieving real customer centricity is a lengthy and complex process.
+More and more companies are trying to put the customer at the centre of their actions and thoughts.
+With a data-based understanding of the customer, not only should your marketing activities be made more efficient, but the customer's loyalty to the company should also be increased.
+But achieving genuine customer centricity is a lengthy and complex process.

-For a long time, the majority of companies in Germany, at least in B2C, knew little or nothing about their own customers.
-Telecommunication companies were among the first to recognise the value of personal data and to try to capitalise on it.
+For a long time, companies knew little or nothing about their customers.
+Telecommunication companies were among the first to recognise personal data’s value and try to capitalise on it.
 With the advent of the age of digitisation, this changed increasingly.
 Driven by the pioneers of digitisation from Silicon Valley, more and more companies are trying to “get to know” their customers – i.e. to collect data about them and use them systematically.
-Both the collection and the use of personal data pose major challenges.
+Both the collection and the use of personal data pose significant challenges.

-The thought leaders and market leaders in customer centricity benefit from large amounts of data that they have collected over the years and decades about their customers.
-When we talk about data here, we essentially mean personal data, behavioural data and transactional data.
-In addition, these companies had the special advantage that they and their processes were created around this data, so to speak.
-So they faced the challenge of having to adapt their structure and processes to the new circumstances much less than many traditional companies.
+The thought leaders and market leaders in customer centricity benefit from large amounts of data they have collected about their customers over the years and decades.
+When we talk about data here, we essentially mean personal, behavioural, and transactional data.
+In addition, these companies had the unique advantage that they and their processes were created around this data.
+So they faced the challenge of adapting their structure and approaches to the new circumstances much less than many traditional companies.

-Companies that are only now beginning to become customer-centric usually encounter one of the following two initial situations: There is no or very little data from the above categories available, or large amounts of data are already available, for a variety of reasons not be used.
-These reasons often include:
+Companies that are only now beginning to become customer-centric usually encounter one of the following two initial situations: There is no or very little data from the above categories available, or large amounts of data are already available for a variety of reasons not to be used.
+These reasons often include the following:

 - Lack of appropriate marketing permissions (meaning the customer has never consented to the use of their data for any purpose other than order fulfilment)